An insider guide to business process mapping

 Process maps normally appear in employee handbooks or standard operating procedures.
 In some cases, company websites have a section called FAQs where a detailed process map is also included.

-Given their simplicity and straightforwardness, business process maps are usually used by HR departments to set the standard of work excellence and continuous improvement.
+Given their simplicity and straightforwardness, HR departments usually use business process maps to set the standard for work excellence and continuous improvement.

 Deviance from a process mapping tool can entail infraction reports that will be reflected in employees’ records.
 Compliance with its guidelines is essential, as management treats them seriously, and its goals and direction reflect on them.